adri326/5dchess-variants/README.md

 ## Variants

-Variants meant to be played should go in the `variants` folder.
+Variants should go in the `base/` or `community/` folder, depending on whether or not it is part of the base game.
-Each variant should be put in their own sub-folder, named after that variant.
+The direcotry structure is recursive, with `A - B - C` corresponding to `A/B/C` directory-wise.
-The PGN should be put in a file called `variant.5dpgn` within that sub-folder, and follow the following template:
+The PGN should be put in a file called `variant.5dpgn` within the variant's sub-folder, and follow the following template:

 ```pgn
 [Board "custom"]